go-redis/docs/docs/index.md

 ## Transactions and Watch

-To watch for changes in keys and commit a transaction only if keys remain unchanged:
+To watch for changes in keys and commit a transaction only if keys remain unchanged.
+Note how we use `redis.TxFailedErr` to check if a transaction has failed or not.

 ```go
 const maxRetries = 1000